 It’s winter in Nashville and our coldest days lie ahead – days where we keep the heat running constantly to stay nice and warm.
 That means it’s also time to break out the humidifier.
-If you don’t own one, our checklist below gives you the top 4 benefits of adding a humidifier to your shopping list.
+If you don’t own one see our checklist below.

 Really dry air is not only hard on you but also the things in your home.
 On the other hand, moister air prevents the cracking and warping of wood furniture, floors – even instruments!
 Your plants will also benefit, particularly those that are near a heat source or that need more moisture to maintain growth and health.